RobertARandolph/AdmiralBumbleBee.com/DAW-Wants.md

 # Editing

+Making changes to temporally delimited containers of data (clips/items/blah blah blah).

 ## Playhead control

-Integral to both editing and mixing for me.
+Integral to both editing and mixing, but an indispensable part of how I like editing systems to work.

 Move the playhead to the: